 Libya conflict: Hundreds of residents flee Sirte

-The BBC's Jonathan Head reports on the streams of civilians that are fleeing the besieged Libyan city of Sirte, ousted leader Muammar Gaddafi's birthplace.
+Streams of civilians have been fleeing the Libyan city of Sirte, ousted leader Muammar Gaddafi's birthplace.

-Hundreds of residents, in vehicles packed with belongings, are queuing at checkpoints leading out of the city.
+Travelling in vehicles packed with belongings, they have been queuing at checkpoints leading out of the city.

 Transitional authority forces say they are observing a truce to encourage the remaining civilians to get out, before launching a final assault.